 Where Can I Find Safe Penny Stocks to Trade?

 Any of the penny stock trading strategies you should employ should revolve around finding good penny stocks.
 What constitutes a good penny stock?
 Typically, a popular one, that doesn’t have a massive amount of shares outstanding, has lots of volume.
 Also it should have good, improving fundamentals.
-Also the chart should have a long term or medium term up trend.
-You don’t want to buy a penny stock that is being run into the ground on a stock chart.
+The chart should have a long term or medium term up trend.
+You don’t want to buy a penny stock that is being run into the ground on a chart.

 Take a look at the chart below: